A UDOT Project

 Study Process and Timeline

-The anticipated project timeline outlines the phases to accomplish development of the Kimball Junction EIS.
-Ongoing engagement with the public will take place during the estimated time periods to keep the community informed during the EIS.
+The anticipated project timeline outlines the development phases of the Kimball Junction EIS.
+Ongoing engagement with the public will take place during the estimated time periods to keep the community informed during the EIS process.

-The study team will follow the EIS process established by the National Environmental Policy Act (NEPA).
+The study team is following the EIS process established by the National Environmental Policy Act (NEPA).
 This includes:

-• Learning about issues, needs and potential solutions from the public and other stakeholders.
+• Gathering input from the public, agencies, and other stakeholders.

-• Establishing a purpose and need for any proposed improvements.
+• Establishing a purpose and need for the project.

 • Developing a broad range of potential transportation solutions.